Carlos Quirino: Biography

-He died on May 20, 1999, at the age of 89.
+He died on May 20, 1999, at the age of 89 and is buried at the Libingan ng mga Bayani.

 Writing style

 Quirino's style of writing took a liberal approach of putting narrative and storytelling in his biographies.
 His biography of Rizal is a good example of his playful writing, which according to Gerardo P. Sicat, transformed the thoughts of Rizal and other relevant individuals, occasionally breaking them into direct conversations.